ioccc-src/winner/1995/README.md

-# 1995 marked the "The Twelfth International Obfuscated C Code Contest"
+# Twelfth International Obfuscated C Code Contest

 Look at the README.md file for the given winning entry for information on how to compile and run the winning program.
 Look at the winning source and